Highly rated local moving companies for Myrtle Beach to Cleveland moves

 - Cleveland is considered to be less safe than Myrtle Beach with a score of 36.59 vs Myrtle Beach’s 41.94.

-- Air quality in Cleveland is moderate, and in Myrtle Beach it's good.
+- Air quality in Cleveland is Moderate, and in Myrtle Beach it’s Good.

-- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.
+- Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.

 - State licensing: Although a local license is not required in Ohio, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Double-check that the moving company is properly licensed before you hire them.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can check the status of a Ohio moving license through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Ohio, visit the state’s public utilities commission.

 - Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opt for cost-free Released Value Protection from movers, offering minimal coverage with a maximum liability of 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.